vdpappu/CarND-Vehicle-Detection/writeup.md

    * The data provided was shuffled and random split of 80-20 is chosen for train and test
    * An SVM classifier was trained with linear kernel and c=0.1
    * Accuracy on test set with above features and model hyper-parameters - 99.2%

+<h4>Describe how (and identify where in your code) you implemented a sliding window search.
+How did you decide what scales to search and how much to overlap windows? </h4>

+In order to be able to find the vehicles in image/video frame, a sliding window approach has been used.
+Code for sliding window approach with varying search window sizes can be found in 01_SVMClassifier_Pipeline.ipynb cell-2
+* An approximate size of the car is calculated across various positions in the image (along y-axis) and depending on the position of the sliding window search, corresponding window size was used
+* Several overlap values are experimented and value of 0.85 was finally chosen
+* Sample image of sliding window